twiz911/dropwizard-snapci-sample/README.md

 Ensuring that the service works with a real database and web server is vital to a reliable deployment pipeline.
 Up until now, our unit tests were mocking out database calls and we had no need to connect to a database server.
 However our integration tests require a database.
 Thus we need to tweak our Dropwizard service to connect to a Snap's Postgresql server.

-Snap follows Heroku's convention of injecting a `DATABASE_URL` environment variable into each stage's execution environment.
+Snap follows Heroku's convention of injecting a `SNAP_DB_PG_URL` environment variable into each stage's execution environment.
 If you've not read it already it's highly recommended to check out the Heroku dev center article, [Connecting to Relational Databases on Heroku with Java](https://devcenter.heroku.com/articles/connecting-to-relational-databases-on-heroku-with-java).
 Briefly the `DATABASE_URL` is formatted like this `[database type]://[username]:[password]@[host]:[port]/[database name]`.

-Our sample service is already setup to leverage the `DATABASE_URL` environment variable.
+Our sample service is already setup to leverage the `SNAP_DB_PG_URL` environment variable.
 The code to do this is located in [MicroBlogDatabaseConfiguration.java](https://github.com/sahilm/dropwizard-snapci-sample/blob/master/src/main/java/com/snapci/microblog/MicroBlogDatabaseConfiguration.java).
 Here's the meat of it:

 ```java
 public class MicroBlogDatabaseConfiguration {